 - The product management community Mind the Product has 150,000+ active members.
 They offer workshops, memberships, and networking for aspiring product managers.
 Their program is virtual and they offer lifetime access to their alumni Slack channel.

 - Other product management associations Product Gym and Product Talk Academy offer training, job support, and networking opportunities for aspiring product managers.
 Classes are flexible and include remote options.

 - Similarly, Product School teaches full-time and part-time product management courses.
 They provide weekly mentorship and career support to their students.

 - The popular tech bootcamp General Assembly teaches full-time, part-time, and 1-day courses on a variety of tech topics including product management and digital marketing.
 Students in the product course work hands-on with real in-demand PM tools.
 Read more about General Assembly in our review.

 - Similarly, BrainStation is another bootcamp with product management tracks.
-Students participate in hands-on product management assignments and professional development.
 The program has over 1,000 hiring partners including top companies like Google and Facebook.